darrenjw/scala-glm/README.md

 This library has a dependence on Breeze, so if you have a dependence on `scala-glm` you don't need to add an additional dependence on Breeze.

+### ScalaDoc

+Documentation can be generated with `sbt doc`.
+For a recent build of the docs for the latest snapshot, see here: [API documentation](https://darrenjw.github.io/scala-glm/scalaglm/index.html)

+But to get started, see some simple example usages, below.

 ## PCA